Marcelino Navarra

-Marcelino M. Navarra (June 2, 1914 – March 28, 1984) was a Filipino Visayan editor, poet, and writer from Cebu, Philippines.
+Marcelino M. Navarra (June 2, 1914 – March 28, 1984) was a Filipino Visayan editor, poet, and short story writer from Cebu, Philippines.
 He was regarded as the father of modern Cebuano short story for his use of realism and depictions of fictionalized version of his hometown, barrio Tuyom in Carcar, Cebu.

 Early life

-Navarra was born and grew up in Tuyom, a small barrio in Carcar, Cebu on June 2, 1914.
+Navarra was born and grew up in Tuyom, a small barrio in Carcar, Cebu, on June 2, 1914.
 He later was laid to rest upon his death on March 28, 1984, in his hometown.
 A product of American education, he finished up to second year in high school, and then moved to Manila to seek employment.
-Later, he settled back in Tuyom, got married and had nine children.
+Later, he settled back in Tuyom, married and had nine children.

 Literary career

-He wrote poetry and over 80 short stories before and after World War II from 1930 until 1955 with the pseudonym Marcel Navarra.
+He wrote poetry and over eighty short stories before and after World War II from 1930 until 1955 with the pseudonym Marcel Navarra.

 Modern Cebuano fiction

 His works were marked with the employment of realism at a time when fantasy, didacticism and sentimentalism were in vogue, earning him the recognition as the father of modern Cebuano poetry.
 His reputation as the best fictionist in his generation was cemented from the short stories he wrote after World War II.

-Navarra is best known for the short story Ug Gianod Ako (And I Was Drifted Away) that won first prize in literary contest by Bisaya magazine in 1937.
+Navarra is best known for the short story Ug Gianod Ako (And I Was Drifted Away) that won first prize in a literary contest by Bisaya Magasin in 1937.
 It was hailed as the first modern short story written in Cebuano language for its lyrical language, psychological realism and depth.
-According to literary critic Erlinda Alburo, Ug Gianod Ako and another of his short story, Apasumpay (Postscript), were landmarks in Cebuano literature for their innovative use of point of view and the manner in which they blended local materials and Western narrative techniques.
+According to literary critic Erlinda Alburo, Ug Gianod Ako and another of his short stories, Apasumpay (Postscript), were landmarks in Cebuano literature for their innovative use of point of view and the manner in which they blended local materials and Western narrative techniques.

 Fictionalized Tuyom

 In particular, Navarra's subjects often were the poor people in his barrio of Tuyom and their daily struggles for survival.
-Critic Sam Harold Kho Nervez claimed that the environment inhabited by his characters that was ravaged by war, poverty, and moral decay was a representation of their inner traumatized selves and considered his "brand of social realism outstanding."
+Critic Sam Harold Kho Nervez claimed that the environment inhabited by his characters that was ravaged by war, poverty, and moral decay was a representation of their inner traumatized selves and considered his "brand of social realism outstanding".
 Teresita Maceda also commented that his fiction illustrated that the "barren land could yield beauty too, beauty of the more lasting kind...
 He showed Cebuanos a way of coming to terms with the difficult life demanded of them, a way that was the result of his realistic appraisal of his people's experience."

 Editor

 He edited several Cebuano periodicals.
-He was the editor of Lamdag (Light) in 1947, associate editor of Bulak (Flower) in 1948, literary section editor of Republic Daily from 1948 until 1952, and editor of Bag-ong Suga (New Light) from 1963 to 1967.
+He was the editor of Lamdag (Light) in 1947, associate editor of Bulak (Flower) in 1948, literary section editor of the Republic Daily from 1948 until 1952, and editor of Bag-ong Suga (New Light) from 1963 to 1967.